Skip to content

 AdditiveUsage RatePurposeWhen to Add

-Honey1 tbsp/lb oilsLather boost, humectant, golden colorAt trace; watch for overheating!
+Honey1 tbsp/lb oilsLather boost, humectant, colorAt trace; watch heat!

-Sodium Lactate1 tsp/lb oilsHardness, faster unmold, silkinessAdd to cooled lye water
+Sodium Lactate1 tsp/lb oilsHardness, faster unmoldAdd to cooled lye water

 Salt0.5 tsp/lb oilsHardness (small amounts)Dissolve in water phase